St. Matthew Cemetery

 The Catholic Cemetery of St. Matthew parish affiliated with the Catholic Diocese of Milwaukee believes in Jesus’ promise that He has prepared a place for each of us.
 Recognizing that our bodies are Temples of the Holy Spirit, we are dedicated to providing respectful care for the grounds which contain those mortal remains.
 We believe in the resurrection and eternal life and are committed to the respectful care of the people of God who even in death remain a part of our Christian community.

 St. Matthew Cemetery was established in 1866.
 Three plots of land have been purchased since the original in 1866, one in 1899, and another in 1922, the final five acres was purchased in 1977.
 The five acres purchased in 1977 is currently being rented out as farm land.

 St. Matthew Parish has recently created a cemetery board.
 The cemetery board was created to establish by-laws, and maintain compliance with today’s needs.
 The most important function of the cemetery board is to foster a better understanding of the cemetery and improve communication within the Parish community.

 St. Matthew Cemetery board is currently in the process of creating a data base to more securely store records.
 This data base will allow us to have a safer and much quicker record storage and retrieval process.
-Future needs of St. Matthew cemetery include the update and repair of the roads in the cemetery, roof replacement of the garage, miscellaneous repairs to the garage, and a new lawn mower.

 Please consider making a donation to St. Matthew Cemetery so that we can continue to provide the people of St. Matthew Parish a cemetery they can rely on.
 All donations received will be used to help cover costs for current and future cemetery ground maintenance needs.